Asiana Treks and Tours

 Cost Includes

-• Airport picks up and transfers to hotel.
+• Airport pick-up and drop-off at the hotel.

 • Necessary land transportation to Kathmandu.

-• TIMS (Trekking Information Management System,and Langtang national Park entry Permit.
+• TIMS (Trekking Information Management System) and Langtang National Park entry Permit.

-• Equipped and insured trekking porter (one porter for 2 persons, one porter carries 25 KG.)
+• Equipped and insured trekking porter (one porter for two persons, one porter carries 25 KG.)

 • Meals, insurance, salary, equipment, accommodation, and transportation of our trekking crew